Your day will go the way the corners of your mouth turn!

 Help is just a click away.
 Check out the previews for Skip's Lynda.com series on "Starting a Photography Business" and "Pricing."

 Check out "Why?" one of the most popular features on the SCU Blog.
-It's a very simple concept - one image, one artist and one short sound byte.
+It's a very simple concept - one image, one artist and one short sound bite.
 Each artist shares what makes the image one of their most favorite.
-There were fifty different artists featured in 2016 and we anticipate doubling that in 2017.
+We're coming up on 100 artists featured since the project started.
 Click on the link above and you can scroll through all of the episodes to date.

 Skip Cohen is President of SCU, founder of Marketing Essentials International and past president of Rangefinder Publishing and WPPI.
 He's been an active participant in the photographic industry since joining Hasselblad USA in 1987 as president.
 He has co-authored six books on photography and actively supports dozens of projects each year involving photographic education.